erkan612/GMUI/GettingStarted/GettingStarted.md

 ## Course 9 - Plotting & Charts

-Plots are similar to Data Table
+Plots are similar to Data Tables

 These are all the Plot functions we have in GMUI
 + ``gmui_plot_lines()``